-- Stipend interns will receive a check (\$500) and gift card (\$500) in the total amount of \$1,000.00 provided by Daphne's Legacy, a local charity. - Housing & Meals not provided.
-Eastern State Hospital provides full meals (breakfast, lunch, and dinner) for \$1.00 each.
-Interns will be at ESH 2 days per week for about 5-7 weeks.
-There are multiple cafes inside Chandler Hospital and restaurants on UK's campus.
+- Stipend Stipends are made possible by generous donors who either value music therapy or have personally experienced music therapy in some way.
+When a stipend is available, it will be offered to music therapy interns. - Housing & Meals not provided.
+There are multiple cafes inside CH and restaurants on UK's campus where interns can purchase food.
 Hospital cafes offer a student discount. - Transportation required and not provided.
-On campus parking passes vary in price, but average out to be approximately \$2 per day.
-Interns will need reliable transportation to Eastern State Hospital, which is off campus with free parking. - Liability insurance not required; interns are covered by UK HealthCare. - Legal agreement an Education Affiliation Agreement between universities is required and initiated by UKHC. - Required costs incoming interns must complete the UKHC Onboarding/Clearance procedures as specified by the Office of Observation & Learning Experience (OLE), found at: https://ukhealthcare.uky.edu/wellness-community/volunteer-observe/observation-learning-experience.
+On campus parking passes vary in price, but average out to be approximately \$2 per day. - Liability insurance not required; interns are covered by UK HealthCare. - Legal agreement an Education Affiliation Agreement between universities is required and initiated by UKHC. - Required costs incoming interns must complete the UKHC onboarding/clearance procedures as specified by the Office of Observation & Learning Experience (OLE), found at: https://ukhealthcare.uky.edu/wellness-community/volunteer-observe/observation-learning-experience.
 This includes immunization verification, health insurance verification, drug and TB screen, and a background check.
 Interns are responsible for all costs associated with onboarding.
-Background check and drug screen are \$80.75, (background alone is \$40.75, and drug screen alone is \$40.00).
+Background check and drug screen through UK HealthCare vendors are about \$85.75, (background alone is about \$40.75, and drug screen alone is about \$45.00).
 Interns are also responsible for securing their own scrubs and appropriate shoes.